pwa-builder/PWABuilder/docs/starter/adding-content.md

 ## Routing Basics
 The PWA Starter uses *client-side routing* to navigate between pages, which allows for navigating without reloading our refreshing the view.

-As far as progressive web apps are concerned, this allows for an unbroken user experienced that is more consistent with expectations for native applications.
+As far as progressive web apps are concerned, this allows for a user experience that is more consistent with expectations for native applications.

 In the case of the PWA Starter, each page is it's own custom web component, and they are mapped to URLs using [Vaadin Router](https://vaadin.github.io/router/vaadin-router/demo/#vaadin-router-getting-started-demos).